PointTang/SSMDemo/README/mybatis1st.md

     * Add ```resource``` of```build``` tag in ```pom.xml``` to make sure your ```/src/main/resources/``` be compiled.
     * Maybe you need to execute ```maven clean install``` before test.
 2. Sometimes your test get null from database.
-    * Make sure name of java field the same as name of table's column.
+    * Make sure the name of java model's field the same as name of table's column.